microsoft/fhir-loader/docs/performance.md

 ### Service Bus
 Service Bus Messaging combines enterprise messaging capabilities with rich publish-subscribe semantics at cloud scale.
 The Premium tier of Service Bus Messaging addresses common customer requests around scale, performance, and availability for mission-critical applications.

+When provisioning an Azure Service Bus Premium namespace, the number of messaging units allocated must be specified.
+These messaging units are dedicated resources that are allocated to the namespace.
+The number of messaging units allocated to the Service Bus Premium namespace can be dynamically adjusted to factor in the change (increase or decrease) in workload.

-Load testing was performed with the Premium ServiceBus tier.
+Load testing was performed with the Premium ServiceBus tier using 16 Messaging Units.

 ![service bus](images/sb-env.png)

 More information on Service Bus performance can be found [here](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-premium-messaging)

-### EventGrid

 ### Application Insights
+The FHIR Loader is deploed with Application Insights and it is recommeneded that customers use Application Insights to monitor Loader performance.